iamask/cloudflare-containers-go/WEBINAR.md

 **This isn't development.
 It's digital plumbing.**

-## Chapter 2: The Traditional Cloud Gauntlet
+## Chapter 2: The Cloud Setup That Kills Momentum
+*Why shipping on traditional cloud takes weeks*

 Let's take a painful walk down memory lane — the "easy" path of deploying an app on a traditional cloud.